 WHAT IS AMPHIMAX?

-AmphiMax is a 'low budget' portable boatyard, launch and recovery vehicle all in one.
+AmphiMax is a 'low budget' portable boatyard and launch and recovery vehicle all in one.
 It is also a navigable amphibious vehicle, meaning that it can follow, or even advance relocate, to rendezvous with any SeaVax fleet.

 Being amphibious an AmphiMax can present a low profile if anchored semi-submerged offshore to remain unobtrusive in nature sensitive areas, should that be a concern.
 In most cases that is not an issue.